praffull9/EurekaAddons/README.md

 # Eureka and Addons
 Eureka server and API gateway for microservices

-These were the part of the project but later removed from the dependencies to keep the things in control.
+These were the part of the project but later removed from the dependencies to keep the things in control and maintain focus on the main assignment.

 > # Following can be added anytime
 - Eureka Server